Tuesday, December 3, 2024

 Subacute Combined Degeneration of the Spinal Cord (SCD of the SC) is a slowly developing disease due to degeneration of the myelin of the spinal cord.
 The spinal cord, like a cable line, containing several bundles, each bundle carries electrical signals either to or from the brain.
 Each bundle carries a separate set of information.
 A cross-section of the spinal cord at the neck level is shown here.

-In SCD the Dorsal and Lateral columns of the upper thoracic and lower cervical part of the spinal cord are affected and in late cases the descending fibers of the motor cortex, the Corticospinal tact, of the upper cervical region is damaged.
+In SCD the Dorsal and Lateral columns of the upper thoracic and lower cervical part of the spinal cord are affected and in late cases, the descending fibers of the motor cortex, the Corticospinal tract, of the upper cervical region are damaged.

 The dorsal column carries fine touch, vibratory sensation, conscious sensation of position of the body (proprioception), two point discrimination from the skin and joints to the sensory area of the brain.

-The lateral column carries pain and temperature sensation from the skin to the brain.
+The lateral column carries pain and temperature sensations from the skin to the brain.

-The corticospinal tract carry voluntary motor impulses from the brain to the lower motor neurons located in the Ventral Horn of the spinal cord.
+The corticospinal tract carries voluntary motor impulses from the brain to the lower motor neurons located in the Ventral Horn of the spinal cord.

 The cause of SCD of the SP:

-It is due to deficiency of vitamin B12.
+It is due to a deficiency of vitamin B12.

 Vitamin B12 is a cofactor of two important enzymes, (a) Methionine synthase and (b) Methymelonyl CoA mutase.